XRB Position Statement on EER

 The XRB supports the continued innovation in EER and is committed to working collaboratively with key stakeholders, including policy makers and regulators, to help generate the right balance between policies, regulation and innovation.

-In addition, the XRB is undertaking other activities relating to EER including the following.
+In addition, the XRB is undertaking other activities relating to EER:

-- Developing an EER navigational resource to help EER stakeholders make better-informed decisions when considering EER.
+- Providing an EER navigational resource to help you make better-informed decisions when considering EER.

 - Considering the assurance implications of EER.